surniaulula/wpsso-breadcrumbs/readme.txt

 Tested Up To: 5.4
 Stable Tag: 2.3.0

-Schema BreadcrumbList markup in JSON-LD for better Google Rich Results with Structured Data.
+Schema BreadcrumbList Markup in JSON-LD for Better Google Rich Results with Structured Data.

 == Description ==